Lakshmi Nandan Bora: Biography

+Except for one novel, I had written all my other novels after my marriage, says Lakshmi Nandan Bora.

 Lakshmi Nandan Bora was born on 15 June 1932 at Hatichung of Kudijah village, a small hamlet in Nagaon district in the Northeast Indian state of Assam to Phuleswar Bora and Phuleswari as the youngest of their five children.
 His parents died while he was in his teens and he was brought up by his eldest brother, Kamal Chandra Bora.
 He did his schooling at Nagaon High School, graduated in Physics (BSc) from Cotton College State University, Guwahati and secured his master's degree (MSc) from Presidency College, Kolkata.
 He pursued doctoral studies in meteorology at Andhra University from where he secured a PhD, the first person to be awarded a doctoral degree in meteorology by the university.
 For most of his career he worked at Assam Agricultural University, Jorhat as a faculty member and stayed with the institution till his retirement as a professor and the head of the department of physics and agrometeorology in 1992.
 He has also served as a visiting professor at the Johannes Gutenberg University for two terms.
 Bora married Madhuri in 1961 and the couple has one daughter Seuji and two sons Tridib Nandan and Swaroop Nandan.
 The family lives in Ganeshguri, a satellite town of Guwahati, Assam.
 Seuji Bora Neog is a Professor of Genetics and Plantbreeding at Assam Agricultural University, Jorhat, Tridib Nandan Bora is a Senior State Government Official while the youngest son Swaroop Nandan is a Professor of Mathematics at Indian Institute of Technology Guwahati.
 Lakshmi Nandan Borah died on 3 June 2021 at the age of 88.